 Translucent food pans are made of polypropylene, another type of plastic approved for use in foodservice operations.
 This line of Cambro food pans is not as clear as those made from polycarbonate, but polypropylene still provides enough visibility to allow identification of the pan's content without removing the lid.
 These can be used in a temperature range of -40 to 160 degrees Fahrenheit, and are also recommended for use in cold or ambient applications.
 Polypropylene pans typically cost less than the alternatives, making these pans a cost-effective option.

 - Rated for use in a temperature range of -40 to 160 degrees F

-- Available in black and sandstone
+- Available in amber or black

-- Designed for hot holding applications
+- Can be used for cold and hot applications

 When it comes to keeping products cooled to food-safe temperatures, the engineers at Cambro have tested Camwear pans against stainless steel pans and found that over the course of four hours, food in both pan types did not exceed 38 degrees Fahrenheit.
-Because plastic food pans are often more affordable than metal pans, this means your foodservice operation can spend less for comparable holding capacity.
+Because plastic food pans are often more affordable than metal pans, this means your foodservice operation can spend less for equal holding capacity.